CFA Level III Essay Strategy for 2026

 How to Practice Essays Without an Instructor

-The traditional answer was "buy a prep course with grader feedback."
-That can run $1,500 to $3,000.
-There's a faster, cheaper path now.
+The old answer was "buy a prep course with grader feedback."
+That runs $1,500 to $3,000.
+There is a faster, cheaper path now.

 Free-tier path: Copy-to-AI prompt builder

-FreeFellow's free tier gives you a structured prompt template that pastes into ChatGPT or Claude alongside your essay response and the official CFA Institute rubric structure.
-The AI scores your response, identifies missed rubric points, and suggests where you lost partial credit.
-It's not a replacement for human grader feedback, but it's directionally accurate and instant.
+FreeFellow's free tier hands you a structured prompt template that pastes into ChatGPT or Claude alongside your essay response and the CFA Institute rubric structure.
+The AI scores your response, flags missed rubric points, and shows where you lost partial credit.
+It is not a replacement for a human grader, but it is directionally accurate and instant.

 Fellow tier: AI essay grading

 For Fellow-tier subscribers, FreeFellow's AI essay grader runs server-side with model-graded scoring against the official rubric structure.
 You write your response in the platform, click submit, and get a per-rubric-point breakdown within seconds.
-It's the closest thing to a CFA Institute grader that you'll find outside an actual scoring center, and it scales: you can grade 30 essays in a session.
+It is the closest thing to a CFA Institute grader you will find outside an actual scoring center, and it scales: you can grade 30 essays in a session.

 Either path closes the feedback loop on essay practice.
-Without that loop, you're writing into a void.
+Without that loop, you are writing into a void.

 Note